MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

-# Rust for Linux, how hard is it to write a Kernel module in Rust at present?
+# Rust for Linux, how hard is it to write a Kernel module in Rust?

 Once again I'm back on parental leave, I've been lazily following the [Rust for Linux](https://rust-for-linux.com/) effort but finally decided to get into it and write a simple kernel module in `Rust`.